ryanlohyr/NUSDegs/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Download the latest version of `NUSDegs` from [here](http://link.to/duke) (TO BE ADDED BEFORE PE).
+2. Download the latest version of `NUSDegs` from [here](https://github.com/ryanlohyr/tp/releases/tag/vtest) ( (Real one to be updated for PE)
-3. Copy the file to the folder you want to use as the home folder for NUSDegs.
+3. Downlaod the NUSDegs.jar to the folder you want to use as the home folder for NUSDegs.
-4. Open a command terminal, cd into the folder you put the .jar file in, and run the command java -jar "duke.jar" to run the application.
+4. Open a command terminal, cd into the folder you put the .jar file in, and run the command java -jar "NUSDegs.jar" to run the application.

 ## Note
 1. Year 4 Semester 2 students aren't able to use the app!
 (As we specifically cater the app to only students who have at